This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Store condoms in a cool, dry place: Do not keep them in your wallet or pocket for a long time because heat may damage the condom.

 - Use condoms with a second form of protection: The best way to protect you and your partner is to use a condom with a sponge, cervical cap, or spermicide.
-Ask your caregiver for information about other methods of contraception.
+Ask your healthcare provider for information about other methods of contraception.

 - Use a new condom every time you have sex: Do not use condoms past the expiration date.
 Make sure the package is sealed and in good shape.
 Open the package carefully.